 You can then easily remove your staging site by clicking “Delete Staging Environment” from the dashboard.
-When deleting a staging site all of its data will be completely removed, including the databases and files.
+When deleting a staging site all of its data will be completely removed, including the databases, files, and staging backups.
 To delete this environment type the site name, followed by a dash and the word “staging” (SITENAME-staging) in the field below and then click the “Delete This Environment” button.

 Push Staging to Live